GaloisInc/cryptol/cryptol-remote-api/docs/Cryptol.rst

 file-deps (command)
 ~~~~~~~~~~~~~~~~~~~

-Get information about the dependencies of a loaded top-level module.
+Get information about the dependencies of a file or module.
 The dependencies include the dependencies of modules nested in this one.

 Parameter fields
 ++++++++++++++++

-``module name``
+``name``
-  Get information about this loaded module.
+  Get information about this entity.

+``is-file``
+  Indicates if the name is a file (true) or module (false)